NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 But all of them were a bit lacking, in various different ways:

-* They... allowed us to crash, either by accidental mistake or misuse of their interface.
+* They... allowed us to crash, either by accident or by misuse of their interface.
-* They didn't provide enough context to the compiler to assist us with development (and to provide guardrails *against* misuse), using pattern matching for instance.
+* They didn't provide enough context to the compiler to assist us with development (and to provide guard rails *against* misuse), using pattern matching for instance.
-* They depended on the creation of other context-sensitive types, with non-uniform forms.
+* They depended on the creation of other context-sensitive, non-uniform types.
 * They fallback to using types (e.g. `Pair` or `Triple`) that lack specificity to guide our expectations and intuition to a specific context.